Azure App Registration for Select SharePoint Sites

 • Create an Azure App Registration from Azure AD.

-• Search for App Registrations and click on the result.
+• Search for App Registrations, then click on the App Registrations result.

 • Click New Registration.